omartrinidad/bachelor_thesis/README.md

 # ToDo:

-- Change color in ToC *
+- Change color and links in ToC
-- Two title pages *
-- Correct figure numbering *
+- Correct numeration in the first pages
+- Avoid the error when is opened the file with Evince.

-# Changes:
+# Features:

 - Add author in cite
+- Two title pages
 - APA references
 - Roman page number in ToC
 - Number of pages in each page
 - Empty pages
 - Space between chapter and top of the page
 - Added short captions for LoF
+- Figure numbering and LoF with the format 'arabic-chapter.arabic-figure'.